jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started - IDE.md

 Right click on folder or module > Jeka > Generate Jeka files and folders...

 ![plot](images/generate-jeka-files.png)
-<br/><br/><br/><br/>
+<br/><br/><br/>
 This opens a dialog box.
 Press OK.

 ![plot](images/create-jeka-files.png)

 <br/><br/><br/><br/>
-This generates a Jeka folder structure with a empty Jeka class.
+This generates a Jeka folder structure with an empty Jeka class.

-On the right side of your IDE, you can expand nodes to navigate on Jeka commands you can perform.
+On the right side of your IDE, you can expand nodes to navigate on Jeka commands that you can perform.
 These commands come from either the JkClass or from plugin present in classpath.

-Click Commands > help to trigger the `help` method coming from `JkClass`.
+Click *Commands > help* to trigger the `help` method coming from `JkClass`.
-This will display a contextual help for the available commands and options.
+This will display a contextual help for available commands and options.
-You can also invoke the help command using command line `./jekaw help`
+You can also invoke the `help` command using command line `./jekaw help`

 You can now add your own commands just by declaring a public no-arg method returning `void`.